Terms of Service

 Where pricing is updated, customers may accept the revised pricing or cancel the Subscription in accordance with these Terms.

-Continued use of the Services after a pricing update constitutes acceptance of the updated pricing.
+Continued booking through the Platform after a pricing update constitutes acceptance of the updated pricing.

 No Indirect Damages